Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Tbilisi: 1 to 2 hours | 📍 Google Maps | Destination Website

-These twin national parks in the Kvemo (Lower) Kartli region are another excellent day trip from Tbilisi for outdoor exploration.
+These twin national parks in the Kvemo (Lower) Kartli region are also excellent for a little outdoor exploration.
 Algeti is home to the Samepo Ridge hike, a 16 km trail (about a 7-hour walk).
 It offers spectacular views and is one of the best day hikes in the Tbilisi area.
 There’s also a rope park for children and adults in Algeti.

 Trialeti also has awesome hiking trails.
 The most well-known route here goes to the Birtsvisi Fortress in the canyon of the same name.
 Getting to these parks is best done via public transport to the village of Manglisi or by private transfer.